Domestic violence suspect captured after fleeing, hiding from police in Merced County

 Gustine Police Department officers arrested an 18-year old man this week after he fled the scene of an alleged domestic violence incident.

-Officers were dispatched to a home on the 100 block of Second Street in Gustine at 7:57 a.m. on Thursday.
-When they arrived they observed the suspect, Laureano Araiza, flee the seen.
+Officers were dispatched to a home on the 100 block of Second Street in Gustine at 7:57 a.m.
+Thursday.
+When they arrived they observed the suspect, Laureano Araiza, flee the scene.

 Araiza was apprehended several minutes later when he was found hiding between a mobile trailer and a tool shed.